LaunchYourVibe

 Disappears on type

-LaunchYourVibe A-09
+LAUNCHYOURVIBE A-09

 Placeholders vanish when users start typing.
 This breaks cognitive load for anyone who forgets what a field was, and breaks screen readers entirely.
 Use a persistent <label> element for every input.
 Placeholder text is fine for examples: not for labels.